October 30, 2025

 • Maybe even forklifts and staff

-In addition to these, be prepared for high upfront costs such as deposits, initial equipment purchases, and setup fees, as well as a significant ongoing monthly cost for rent, maintenance, and utilities.
+In addition to these, be prepared for high upfront costs such as deposits, initial equipment purchases, and setup fees, as well as a significant ongoing monthly costs for maintenance.
+It's also important to clarify who is responsible for maintaining and modifying the interior, as these responsibilities can impact your ongoing expenses.

 That's not warehouse readiness.
 That's smart business sense.